albertattard/spring-boot-camp/docs/02-data/04-env.md

 ## Integration tests

-When we moved the configuration of the database to environment variables, we made our application dependent on external resources, such as the environment variables.
+When we moved the configuration of the database to environment variables, we made our application dependent on external resources.
 Any tests that depend on resources sitting outside of our application should be moved into their own category (namely _integration tests_).

-The test class `ContactUsApplicationTests` requires the application to start, which in turn require the environment variables defined before.
+Our application has two tests that interact with the database.

+1. `ContactUsApplicationTests`
+1. `OfficesRepositoryTest`

+{% include custom/note.html details="Other tests that are marked as optional, such as <code>FlywayMigrationTest</code> and <code>OfficeEntityTest</code>, too need to be moved if these are present, as these depend on the database." %}

 Gradle is very customisable and we can easily have a new set of tests, referred to as _integration tests_, and move the tests that depend on external resources into this group.

 1. Define integration tests